aome510/hackernews-TUI/README.md

 # hackernews-TUI

-`hackernews_tui` is a Terminal UI to browse Hacker News written in Rust.
+`hackernews_tui` is a Terminal UI to browse Hacker News.

+`hackernews_tui` is written in Rust with the help of [Cursive TUI library](https://github.com/gyscos/cursive/).
+It uses [HN Algolia search APIs](https://hn.algolia.com/api/) to get Hacker News data.

 The application mainly consists of the following views: